Skip to content

 Set Permissions for Velero

-The following method sets permissions via an IAM user.
-For other methods, refer to Setting Permissions Using kube2iam.
+The following method sets permissions via IAM user.
+For other methods, refer to Set Permissions Using kube2iam.

 For more information, see AWS Documentation on IAM Users.